eliranwong/computemate/README.md

 pip install --upgrade xomateai
 ```

+Attention: The `xomateai` package is currently mirroring the `agentmakemcp` package.
+Once the development of XoMate AI reaches the production stage, the actual `xomateai` package will be uploaded.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.